-The most important thing to understand is that people are actively searching for the product/service that you have.
-Doesn’t it make sense to show up in the Google SERPs (Search Engine Results Pages) and allow that person to purchase it from you instead of your competitors?
+The most important element of e Commerce to understand is that potential customers are already searching for the product/service that you offer.
+So why not offer them the chance to purchase it from you instead of your competitors?

 1 - Conduct effective keyword research

 Setting up your website and implementing product and category pages are just the beginning steps of setting up your online shop.

 A crucial element to making eCommerce sites successful is to perform keyword research.
 This should be a major element of your on-site SEO.